19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Foreword/Introduction.md

 - Deciding what spells to learn
 - Deciding where to adventure next
-- Deciding who to attack versus negotiate with
+- Deciding who to attack and who to influence
 - Deciding when to engage in combat
 - Deciding where to engage in combat